HomeTrue North Blog

 16. Canadian Fossil Discovery Center

 In Morden, Manitoba, there is a distinctive attraction called the Canadian Fossil Discovery Centre.
-History and science fans are sure to love this place for its huge collection of marine reptile fossils from the Cretaceous Period.
-The centre provides a free shuttle service from the Morden Visitor Information Centre and is easily reachable from the Trans-Canada Highway.
+History and science fans are sure to love this place for its huge collection of marine reptile fossils from the Cretaceous Period - Their collection of marine reptile fossils is the largest in Canada!
+The centre is easily reachable from the Trans-Canada Highway.

 The opening hours change from summer to winter.
 You can visit it any day of the year, seven days a week.
 It is advisable to schedule your visit in advance.